Pythm/ad-Lightwand/README.md

         light_data:
           brightness: 3
 ```
+> [!NOTE]
+> motionlights will not turn down brightness in case other modes sets brightness higher e.g. <b>wash</b>.
+> <br>If media players is on or night* / off mode is active motion detection is deactivated.

 ### Presence trackers
 will trigger 'presence' mode when new == 'home' and sets 'away' if all trackers defined in room is not 'home'.
 When presence is detected it will go to 'normal' if old state is 'away' and 'presence' is not defined in 'light_mode'.
 Trackers will not change mode unless it is normal or away.